glassnotes/FT_qRAM_Circuits/README.md

 ## Usage

-Within each class are formulae for the computation of relevant resources such as number of logical qubits, T-gates, Clifford gates, etc. All circuits inherit from a parent class Circuit, found in `src/circuit.py`.
+Within each class are formulae for the computation of relevant resources such as number of logical qubits, T-gates, Clifford gates, etc. All circuits inherit from a parent class `qRAMCircuit`, found in `src/circuit.py`.

 The file `src/surface_code.py` contains a surface code class that eats circuits and produces the resource estimates.
 Currently only defect-based estimates are implemented, with lattice surgery methods to be implemented at some point in the future.